OfficeDev/office-js-docs-reference/DocumentationToolingNotes.md

 API Extractor converts the d.ts files into JSON data.
 This tokenizes all the type data, allowing for easier parsing.

-The midprocessor retrieves the code snippets and pairs them with the proper hosts.
+The midprocessor retrieves the code snippets and pairs them with the proper hosts, and cleans up the crosslinking between Outlook and Common API objects.

 API Documenter converts the JSON data into .yml files.
 The .yml files are converted to markdown by the Open Publishing System that publishes our docs to docs.microsoft.com.
 API Documenter also contains an Office-specific extension that inserts our code snippets.